GatorEducator/gatorgrade/README.md

 ## Contributing to GatorGrade

-If you'd like to contribute to GatorGrade, refer to the GatorGrade wiki with details on contributing guidelines here: https://github.com/GatorEducator/gatorgrade/wiki/Contributing-Guidelines.
+If you'd like to contribute to GatorGrade, refer to the [GatorGrade wiki](https://github.com/GatorEducator/gatorgrade/wiki/Contributing-Guidelines) with details on contributing guidelines.

 ### Installing Dev Environment